Singapore Government Logo

 Foliage The leaves are arranged alternately and are lanceolate to narrow ovoid in shape with a cordate base and an acute apex.

-Flowers The flowers are in the form of a spadix.
+Flowers The inflorescence is a spadix.
 The flower spathe is sulphur yellow and slightly twisted at the apex.

 Cultivation It is best grown under shade and can be grown in water temperatures between 18 to 28°C.